AI-Enabled Pattern Harvesting

 Increasingly, these actors use AI agents.

-There is no single moment of loss.
+There may be no breach alert and no clear moment of loss.

-The knowledge migrates anyway.
+The knowledge still migrates.

-This is the point most people underestimate.
+This is the point most people miss.

-Pattern harvesting is no longer only retrospective.
-It is increasingly concurrent.
+Pattern harvesting is increasingly concurrent.

 An AI observer can learn how your organization decides while you are still operating.
 It can track changes as patterns evolve.
 It can begin acting elsewhere based on a living approximation of that logic.

-It is mirroring.
+It is starting to mirror.

 They need time and interaction.

-Pattern harvesting appears where decisions are frequent, economically meaningful, and partially subjective.
+Across all of these, the same conditions hold.
+Decisions are frequent, economically meaningful, and partially subjective.

 Those conditions describe much of the modern economy.

-Why secrecy does not solve this
+Secrecy does not solve this.

-AI forces judgment into the open.
+AI pushes doctrine into the open.

 The only durable defense is rate of evolution.